Professional Russian Translation Services

 The Russian language – our translator’s viewpoint

 We asked our senior Russian translator to tell us something about his language.
-He has a diploma in Russian philology and has worked as a professional Russian translator for 32 years.
+He has a diploma in Russian philology and has worked in professional Russian translation for 32 years.
 Here is what he told us.

 What special challenges do you face when you translate or interpret Russian?

 A Russian translator usually has a fairly predictable set of problems.
 One of these is that Russian loves to use the passive voice, which sounds completely natural.
 A sentence in translation often has to be turned around and made active, since in other languages the passive is often too vague, too indirect.
 This trick is especially difficult to pull off in simultaneous interpreting.
 You also find long sentences with an abundance of participles, mostly in written Russian but sometimes in speech.
 In translating you have to completely re-order the parts of the sentence, making sure not to lose things, even though it may take up half a page of text.
 You can see the problem for an interpreter.